Not a member? Register.

 More recent still is the arrival of Intense Pulsed Light (IPL), Light Heat Energy (LHE) and Light Emitting Diode (LED) systems that can be more flexible in their use than some other lasers.

-Figures from the American Society for Aesthetic Plastic Surgery (ASAPS), which started to track IPL treatments for skin rejuvenation from 2007, indicate that in 2017, 113 230 treatments were performed, a decrease of 13.1% on 2016 figures.
-However, this makes IPL for skin rejuvenation, the sixth most popular nonsurgical treatment in the USA.
+Figures from the American Society for Aesthetic Plastic Surgery (ASAPS), which started to track IPL treatments for skin rejuvenation from 2007, indicate that in 2018, 135,624 treatments were performed, an increase of 19.8% on 2017 figures.
+This makes IPL for skin rejuvenation, the fourth most popular nonsurgical cosmetic treatment in the USA.
 See Laser Skin Resurfacing for details of ablative and non-ablative laser statistics.

 If you are considering a light based treatment for improvement of your skin, the following information will give you a basic understanding of the procedure.
 It can't answer all your questions, since a lot depends on the individual patient and the practitioner involved.
 Please ask a practitioner about anything you don't understand.

 A Laser is a high-energy beam of light that can transfer its energy into specific areas of the skin’s tissue to treat skin problems.
 These beams of light are produced in one wavelength or colour at a time, and can vary in terms of their strength and the type of tissue that they can target.